 '''

-plot( 1, theta=0..2Pi, coords=polar );
+[ > plot( 1, theta=0..2Pi, coords=polar );

 '''

-Notice that the graph looked elliptical, not circular.
+That graph may have looked elliptical, not circular.
 Maple quite often does not use the same scale on the horizontal and vertical axes.
 The scaling=constrained option in the next example "constrains" Maple to use the same scale on both axes, which makes the graph look like a circle.

-'''

-[ > plot( 1, theta=0..2Pi, coords=polar, scaling=constrained ); What graph would we get if we removed the coords=polar option from the plot command?
+[ > plot( 1, theta=0..2\Pi, coords=polar, scaling=constrained ); What graph would we get if we removed the coords=polar option from the plot command?

-'''